SoftingIndustrial/datafeed-edge-connector/edgeconnector-fanuc/README.md

 The above example can be adapted to match the needs of your environment.
-For example, if your host already runs a webserver and the https port is blocked, the command can be adjusted to expose the https port of **dataFEED edgeConnector Fanuc** on a different port:
+For example, if your host already runs a webserver and the https port is blocked, the command can be adjusted to expose the https port of **dataFEED edgeConnector FANUC CNC** on a different port:

 ```bash
 docker container run -p 1443:443 -p 8099:8099 -p 4897:4897 softingindustrial/edgeconnector-fanuc-cnc